cagatayakkus/authentication_in_general/0_cookie_based_authentication/README.md

 - Storing data on client-side saves server's memory.

 Why should not we choose this approach?
-- Storing important information on client-side creates huge security vulnerability.
+- Storing important information on client-side creates a huge security vulnerability.

 **As you guess, security is much more important than the others these days.**